emberjs/rfcs/text/1060-tracked-promise.md

 - reclaim the `ember` package and export under `ember/reactive`, add `ember` to the package.json.
   - doing this _would_ require a polyfill, as `ember` is already available in all versions of projects, but it does not have sub-path-exports that folks use.
 - use `/reactivity` instead of `/reactive`
+- re-use `@glimmer/tracking`
+  - would require that `@glimmer/tracking` move in to the `ember-source` repo
+  - would also require a polyfill, as prior versions of `@glimmer/tracking` would not have the new behaviors

 ## Unresolved questions